Croatian art: The 19th century

 The building that emphasizes all three visual arts is the former Ministry of Worship and Education, now the Croatian Institute of History in Zagreb (Hermann Bollé, 1895).
-Along with rooms in Pompeii style and renaissance cabinet, the large neo-baroque "Golden Hall" contains historic paintings by Bela Čikoš-Sesija (The Baptism of Croats and Split Council), Oton Iveković (Meeting of Koloman and Croatian Nobility), Mato Celestin Medović (The Arrival of Croats), Vlaho Bukovac (Frantz Joseph in Zagreb) and decorated with reliefs by Robert Frangeš-Mihanović.
+Along with rooms in Pompeii style and renaissance cabinet, the large neo-baroque "Golden Hall" contains historic paintings by Bela Čikoš-Sesija (The Baptism of Croats and Split Council), Oton Iveković (Meeting of Koloman and Croatian Nobility), Mato Celestin Medović (The Arrival of Croats), Vlaho Bukovac (Franz Joseph in Zagreb) and decorated with reliefs by Robert Frangeš-Mihanović.
 "The Golden Hall" became a unified monument to its time, one of few in Europe.

 Realism appeared in the bourgeois portraits by Vjekoslav Karas.
 The characters of his portraits are true expressions of their time.
 Realistic landscapes are linked to certain parts of the country – Slavonian forests by artists of Osijek school, Dubrovnik in works of Celestin Medović, and Dalmatian coast in works of Menci Klement Crnčić.

-In sculpture the hard realism (naturalism) of Ivan Rendić was replaced by art nouveau composed and moving reliefs by Robert Frangeš-Mihanović.
+In sculpture the hard realism (naturalism) of Ivan Rendić was replaced by Art Nouveau composed and moving reliefs by Robert Frangeš-Mihanović.
 Slava Raškaj is particularly notable for her watercolours.

-Vlaho Bukovac brought the spirit of impressionism from Paris, and he strongly influenced the young artists (including the authors of "Golden Hall").
+Vlaho Bukovac brought the spirit of Impressionism from Paris, and he strongly influenced the young artists (including the authors of "Golden Hall").
 Right after he painted the screen in HNK in Zagreb with the theme of Croatian Illyrian Movement, and symbolic portraits of Croatian Writers in National Library, he founded The Society of Croatian Artists (1897), the so-called "Zagreb's colorful school".
 With this society the Croatian Modern Art started.
 On the Millennium Exhibition in Budapest they were able to set aside all other artistic options in Austria-Hungary.

 The 20th century

-Modern art in Croatia began with the secessionist ideas spreading from Vienna and Munich, and post-impressionism from Paris.
+Modern art in Croatia began with the secessionist ideas spreading from Vienna and Munich, and Post-Impressionism from Paris.
 The Munich Circle used values to create volume in their paintings, in a style much simplified from more detailed earlier, academic style.
 The Medulic Society of sculptors and painters from Split brought themes of national history and legends to their art, and some of the artwork following the First World War contained a strong political message against the ruling Austro-Hungarian state.
-The Zagreb Spring Salon provided an annual showcase of the local art scene, and a big change was noticeable in 1919 with a move to flatter forms, and signs of cubism and expressionism were evident.
+The Zagreb Spring Salon provided an annual showcase of the local art scene, and a big change was noticeable in 1919 with a move to flatter forms, and signs of Cubism and expressionism were evident.
 The avant-garde Zenit Group of the 1920s pushed for integrating the new art forms with the native cultural identity.
 At the same time, the Earth Group sought to reflect reality and social issues in their art, a movement that also saw the development of naive art.
 The 1930s saw a return to more simple, classical styles.